The Power of Your Subconscious Mind by Dr. Joseph Murphy had been sitting on my shelf for quite a while before I picked

 5. Don’t Compel Your Subconscious Mind To Accept Your Idea By Willpower

 Although Murphy does talk about presenting positive thoughts and images to our subconscious minds, he is also quick to caution us that we can’t force things.
-Our willpower is limited, and it continues to decrease and diminish throughout the day.
+We have limited willpower.
+It continues to diminish throughout the day.
 Can you imagine how tiring it would be to force yourself to think the same things and visualize the same images all day long?

 I think the idea is that we can plant seeds and nurture them, but we shouldn’t be constantly uncovering the soil to see how our seeds are doing.
 We must keep pulling the weeds and watering the seed, and while that may require a daily investment, it shouldn’t take more than a couple of minutes.

 6. What Goes In Your Mind Determines Your World

 Regardless of whether you subscribe to Murphy’s theology, I think this is something we can all agree on.
 What goes into your mind is hugely important.
 If you choose poorly, you’ll assimilate bad attitudes, behaviors, and thoughts.
 If you choose well, you’ll begin to see positive changes within yourself.